The Cleveland Museum of Art

 Description

-This fragment comes from the neck area of a tunic; the shoulder fold would have divided the diamond in half horizontally and thick embroidery defines remnants of the neck opening.
-In the rectangular area on the chest are two similar, long-tailed creatures rendered in a highly geometric style.
-Each is rotated 90 degrees so its tail is parallel to the bottom edge; the two-toed paws at the top may identify the creatures as deer or Andean camelids, such as llamas or alpacas.
+This fragment comes from the upper area of a tunic, with thick embroidery defining remnants of the neck opening.
+In the rectangular area on the chest are two similar long-tailed creatures rendered in a highly geometric style.
+Each is rotated 90 degrees, so their tails are parallel to the bottom edge.
+The cloven hooves on their upper legs may identify the creatures as deer or Andean camelids, such as llamas or alpacas.

 • ?-1925